 Made in the same way as champagne but at a kinder price.
 Soft bubbles, peachy fruit, toasted brioche and a crisp, clean finish.

 How we chose the winners

-The olive team chose 21 categories for own-brand and retailer-exclusive supermarket wines, covering different grape varieties, styles and price points.
+The olive team chose 20 categories for own-brand and retailer exclusive supermarket wines, covering different styles, occasions and price points.
+Whether you need budget bottles for everyday drinking, wines to impress at your next dinner party or wallet-friendly fizz to buy by the case for celebrations, we’ve got you covered.
 The supermarkets were invited to enter one wine per category (so they had to choose carefully).
-Every wine was blind-tasted by a panel of olive judges (led by olive wine columnist, drinks author and sommelier Kate Hawkings), who awarded gold, silver and bronze winners.
+Every wine was blind tasted by a panel of olive judges (led by olive wine columnist, drinks author and sommelier Kate Hawkings, with Fortnum & Mason drink writer of the year, Henry Jeffreys) and we awarded winner accolades to our favourites.
 In some categories, where the standard was high, we awarded joint winners.
-So, if you see those labels on your next shop – trust us, these bottles are brilliant!
+So if you see those labels on your next shop – trust in us.
+These bottles are brilliant!

 Best vegan wine

 WINNER: Tesco Finest Châteauneuf-du-Pape

 Aromatic, floral nose with a big and beefy body, rippling with ripe fruit and firm tannins that make it best drunk with robust food.

 Perfect pairing: Vegan mushroom risotto.

 Juicy sour cherry fruit with a lick of liquorice and a very appealing freshness.

 Available from Morrisons (£8.25)